ksiewert/BetaScan/README.md

 * -n: Sample size
 * -w: Window size (default: 1000)
 * -p: Value of p (default: 20)
-* -m: Minimum folded frequency of core SNP, exclusive (default: 0)
+* -m: Minimum folded frequency of core SNP, exclusive, can range from 0 to .5 (default: 0)
 * -fold: Use folded version (default: false)

 ### Explanation of parameters